-We've been researching various nipper programs across Australia, in particular from North Sydney to Noosa, to determine why various clubs schedule their nipper activity days on Saturday or Sunday.
+We researched various nipper programs across Australia, in particular from North Sydney to Noosa, to determine why various clubs schedule their nipper activity days on Saturday or Sunday.
 The results were very interesting and the scheduling is done for a number of reasons.
 One of the main reasons for Sunday nippers at metropolitan beaches was that they were unable to hold nippers on a Saturday afternoon due to overcrowding on the beaches.
-This is where a Sunday nipper program is appropriate for them, so they can beat the crowd and parents can find a car park.
+This is why a Sunday nipper program is appropriate for them, so they can beat the crowd and parents can find a car park.

 A common reaction from people can be to make generalisations based on instinct rather than fact, both positive and negative.
 We have tried to explain some of the reasoning used in making the decision.
 Most of the evidence will be factual, but some will draw on experience to predict outcomes.
-Note, this is currently a trial and we acknowledge that it will not suit everyone.
-We believe that the switch is appropriate for the club at this point in it's development.
+The trial exceeded all expectations but we acknowledge that it will not suit everyone.
+We believe that the switch has been appropriate for the club at this point in it's development.

 Carnival Participation - Our nipper activity days will not clash with carnival days.
 We can hold nippers as usual and then send our squad to the carnival the next day.
 This frees-up our key personnel to attend both events.

-Table 1.1 - The table below shows the sampled UV readings at Brisbane monitoring station on various nipper days last season.
+Table 1.1 - The table below shows the sampled UV readings at Brisbane monitoring station on various nipper days for the 2017/18 season.
 The times are adjusted for NSW Daylight savings.